Annapurna Sanctuary

 Due to the rapid changes in the altitude gain, you can feel the thin air at such heights; hence, proper acclimatisation days are required to avoid certain challenges that happen in mountain areas.
 That is why we've set this itinerary accordingly, so you can hike in a free mind without any mentally frustrating situations and leg-trembling conditions.

-The distance and length of the ABC Hike simply depends on the route that you undertake, as there are many routes to reach the legendary Annapurna Base Camp, whereas starting from Pokhara- Birethati with a drive, it covers approximately 97 km of hiking trail, bypassing many stopping points such as Ulleri, Ghorepani, Poon Hill, Upper Sinuwa, Tadapani, Chhomrong, Ghandruk, Deurali, Machhapuchare Base Camp (MBC), to finally reach ABC and descend back to Bamboo, Jhinu Danda, Ghandruk, retracing the same pathway in 11 days.
+The distance and length of the Annapurna Sanctuary simply depends on the route that you undertake, as there are many routes to reach the legendary ABC, whereas starting from Pokhara- Birethati with a drive, it covers approximately 97 km of hiking trail, bypassing many stopping points such as Ulleri, Ghorepani, Poon Hill, Upper Sinuwa, Tadapani, Chhomrong, Ghandruk, Deurali, Machhapuchare Base Camp (MBC), to finally reach the base camp of Mount Annapurna I (8091 m) and descend back to Bamboo, Jhinu Danda, Ghandruk, retracing the same pathway in 11 days.

-The journey till we reach here is only accessible through several sections, step by step, so you can finally immerse yourself in the breathtaking panorama of the Annapurna Range and unveil the unique insight of majestic peaks.
-To learn more in detail and prepare accordingly, you can explore our blog post, Annapurna Base Camp Trek elevation.
+The journey till we reach here is only accessible through several sections, step by step, so you can finally immerse yourself in the breathtaking panorama of the Annapurna range and unveil the unique insight of majestic peaks.
+To learn more in detail and prepare accordingly, you can explore our blog post, ABC elevation guide.

 However, apart from that, one must follow several preventive guidelines to minimise the risk or avoid the risk of altitude sickness.
 Here are 5 useful tips that we highly suggest from past experiences: